Communication Skills to Improve Relationships

 One of the genealogy meetings I attend has a nice lady, but she talks continually and often during the meeting.
 I was secretary for the group last year and had to make sure I didn’t sit anywhere near her, or I couldn’t hear to take notes.

-Do you give someone time to complete a sentence before we jump in and interrupt?
+Do you give someone time to complete a sentence before you jump in and interrupt?
 I have gotten excited and interrupted, so it is something I have to be conscious of when talking.

 There are many nonverbal cues that speak volumes.
 Have you ever had someone speak to you and smile, but when you look in their eyes they are focused elsewhere or sometimes they just look blank?
 Or, have you been talking to someone while they keep moving away?
 I guess you assume they are not interested, or you have talked so long they are trying to escape.